-Most recent research has focused on acetaldehyde, the first and most toxic alcohol metabolite, as a cancer-causing agent.
+“[M]ost recent research has focused on acetaldehyde, the first and most toxic [alcohol] metabolite, as a cancer-causing agent.”
 Seems that bacteria in our mouths oxidize alcohol into this carcinogen called acetaldehyde, which we then swallow.

-There's convincing evidence that alcohol consumption increases the risk of breast cancer, but most of the data derive from studies that focused on the effect of moderate or high alcohol intakes, while little was known about light alcohol drinking (up to 1 drink/day).”
+“There is convincing evidence that alcohol consumption increases the risk of [breast] cancer…” But: “Most of the data derive from studies that focused on the effect of moderate/high alcohol intakes, while little is known about light alcohol drinking (up to 1 drink/day).”

 Even alcohol-containing mouthwash can give you a carcinogenic spike.
-The researchers conclude, " All in all, there is a rather low margin of safety in the use of alcohol-containing mouthwash.
-Typical use will reach the concentration range above which adverse effects are to be expected.
-Until the establishment of a more solid scientific basis for a threshold level of acetaldehyde in saliva, prudent public health policy would recommend generally refraining from using alcohol in such products.
+The researchers conclude: “All in all,…there is a rather low margin of safety in the use of alcohol-containing mouthwash.
+Typical use will reach the concentration range… above which adverse effects are to be expected.
+Till the establishment of a more solid scientific basis for a threshold level of acetaldehyde in saliva, prudent public health policy would recommend generally refraining from using alcohol in such products.”